There's so many to choose from, here's a small taster........

 This is as 'real Brittany' as you are going to get.
 The restaurant is open every lunchtime but there's few clues it's even there.
 You find your way in via the small shop.
 Follow the dark passage to the rear of the bar and you'll find yourself in a large room full of tables with wine and cider on them.
 There's no menu or choice and only one price.
 Sit back, enjoy a drink -it's all included in the 13 Euros- and wait and see what comes your way.
 There's usually four or five courses including the cheese.
 This is a real 'workers' restaurant and is designed to fill you up.
 You'll see lots of artisans in there and also many of the local Treal residents enjoying the food.
 We are frequent visitors

 Alternatively check out one of the many great auberges which are a must to try.
-The Mill au Poivre has a large 'help yourself' starter buffet and a really warm friendly atmosphere.
 The Grain de Sel is quite trendy and offers a really nice choice.
 You could order the frogs legs.
 Alternatively nip in to the Cantonier round the corner and work your way through the menu there.
 If you'd prefer to eat near the canal then check out the rear terrace at Le Pont neuf restaurant

 Don't forget the Creperie Mael Trech.
 Have a seafood galette for the main course followed by a banana and melted chocolate crepe for pudding.
 There's a big choice to be had !!
 It's a very casual place and you can sit outside in the square if you like - see below right photo